BugSwarm/bugswarm/README.md

  the user to be selective in which job pairs they'd want to reproduce through the optional argument filters.
 The output will result as such: repo-slug, failing-job-id, and passing-job-id.
 ```
-Usage: python3 generate_pair_input.py -r <repo-slug> -o <output-path> [OPTIONS]
+Usage: python3 generate_pair_input.py (-r <repo-slug> | --repo-file <repo-file>) -o <output-path> [options]

+Options:
-    <repo-slug>         Repo slug of the project
+     -r, --repo                         Repo slug for the mined project from which to choose pairs.
+Cannot be used with --repo-file.
-    <output-path>       Path for the output

-    OPTIONS:
+         --repo-file                    Path to file containing a newline-separated list of repo slugs for the mined projects from which to choose pairs.
+Cannot be used with --repo.
+     -o, --output-path                  Path to the file where chosen pairs will be written.
          --include-attempted            Include job pairs in the artifact database collection that we have already attempted to reproduce.
 Defaults to false.
          --include-archived-only        Include job pairs in the artifact database collection that are marked as archived by GitHub but not resettable.
 Defaults to false.
          --include-resettable           Include job pairs in the artifact database collection that are marked as resettable.
 Defaults to false.
          --include-test-failures-only   Include job pairs that have a test failure according to the Analyzer.
 Defaults to false.
+         --include-different-base-image Include job pairs that passed and failed job have different base images.
+Defaults to false.
          --classified-build             Restrict job pairs that have been classified as build according to classifier Defaults to false.
          --classified-code              Restrict job pairs that have been classified as code according to classifier Defaults to false.
          --classified-test              Restrict job pairs that have been classified as test according to classifier Defaults to false.
+         --exclusive-classify           Restrict to job pairs that have been exclusively classified as build/code/test, as specified by their respective options.
+Defaults to false.
          --classified-exception         Restrict job pairs that have been classified as contain certain exception
          --build-system                 Restricted to certain build system
          --os-version                   Restricted to certain OS version(e.g. 12.04, 14.04, 16.04)
+         --diff-size                    Restricted to certain diff size MIN~MAX(e.g. 0~5)
 ```
 _Example_:
 ```